 This is a simple enough formula that can be determined by looking at the graph but it does require that you remember the formula for the area of a trapezoid.
 To make it even easier if we look at the graph we can see the individual shapes that make up the trapezoid, two triangles and a rectangle.
 If the Accel time is the same as the Decel time then the area of the Decel triangle is the same as the area above the Accel triangle.
-By imagining that this area is cut out, turned upside down and inserted above the Accel part the resultant shape becomes a rectangle.
+By imagining that this area is cut out, turned upside down and inserted above the Accel part the resultant shape becomes a rectangle...

-Where the area of the red rectangle is the same as the original trapezoidal shape.
+...where the area of the red rectangle is the same as the original trapezoidal shape.

-This method only requires that we remember the formula to calculate the area of a rectangle $(A = a \times b)$ or using motion parameters Distance = Sp × (Ta + Ts)
+This method only requires that we remember the formula to calculate the area of a rectangle ($\mathbf{A} = \mathbf{a}$. \mathbf{b}) or expressed in terms of motion parameters...

+Distance = $$Sp x (Ta + Ts)$$